wadi-green/Wadi.Green/README.md

 The aim is to educate everyone how to live an eco-friendly life via a plateform that is for the people, by the people.

-🌏 This is the public repository for the landing page at https://www.wadi.green
+🌏 This is the public repository for the landing page hosted at https://www.wadi.green

-📱 To go to public mobile, go to [skanking_tiger](https://github.com/wadi-green/skanking_tiger)
+📱 To go to public mobile, go to the repository called [Skanking Tiger](https://github.com/wadi-green/skanking_tiger)

 # What defines us ?